Skip To Main Content

 • Berkeley Lake Elementary School (BLES) is a "No Place for Hate" school.
 Students engage in lessons throughout the year and participate in three school-wide projects.

 • Berkeley Lake is a Positive Behavioral Interventions and Supports (PBIS) school.
 PBIS encourages positive behaviors with recognition for students who exhibit appropriate school conduct.
-The Georgia Department of Education recognized BLES as implementing PBIS at the Operational level.
 Our schoolwide expectations included being safe, respectful, and responsible.

 • Literacy continued to be a focus for all students.
 All classrooms implemented the structured literacy model.
-We also opened our Book Vending Machine, where students could choose a brand-new book with their PBIS Paw Points.
 The GCPS Book Mobile also visited the school, and all students picked a new book to take home.
 We celebrated literacy with Book Character Day, March Madness Book Edition, and Literacy Night.

 • This year, BLES increased opportunities for family engagement.
 School-sponsored family engagement nights included Curriculum Night, Literacy Night, STEM Night, International Night, and Family Fun Night.
-Additionally, BLES offered multiple family workshops and classes, including the Annual Title I meeting, Weekly English Classes, an Internet Safety workshop, a Sixth Grade Transition workshop, a Kindergarten Transition workshop, a Multilingual Learner family workshop, and our Title I Planning Meeting.
+Additionally, BLES offered multiple family workshops and classes, including Weekly English Classes, a cluster Internet Safety workshop at DMS, a Sixth Grade Transition workshop, a Kindergarten Transition workshop, and a Multilingual Learner family workshop.

-• BLES increased the extracurricular opportunities for students by offering new clubs.
-Extracurricular opportunities included Student Council, Chorus, Chess Club, Dance Club, Green Team, K-Kids, IT Girls, Reading Club, Club Invention, Click-Create Club, and Robotics Team.
+• BLES increased the extracurricular opportunities for students by offering new clubs including Robotics for K-1 and 2-3, Multicultural Club, and Art Club.
+Additional extracurricular opportunities included Student Council, Chorus, Chess Club, Dance Club, Green Team, K-Kids, IT Girls, Reading Club, Club Invention, Click-Create Club, and Robotics Team for 4-5.

-• BLES partnered with the Gwinnett Master Gardeners and received a grant to add permanent signage to our pollinator gardens.
+• BLES partnered with the Gwinnett Master Gardeners and received a grant to upgrade our pollinator gardens.
+During the spring semester, staff, community volunteers and Duluth High School students spent a Saturday morning updating the gardens for the 25-26 school year.
 Students use the gardens to experience authentic learning opportunities that are aligned with our science AKS.

 • Children, ages birth to 5 years, from our school's surrounding community are offered the opportunity to participate in our Play 2 Learn program.
 Classes are offered twice a week.